-"Don't let gender limit your ability to see the eating disorder," cautions Anding.
+"Parents, health professionals and even school staff are now recognizing that eating disorders are not gender specific," says Farrell.
+"Know the warning signs, as early detection and intervention lead to the best health outcomes."
 Signs that a man or adolescent boy has an eating disorder may include being overly focused on body shape, muscles and imperfections.
-Setnick adds additional indicators: anabolic steroid use, excessive time spent exercising at the expense of other activities, heading to the restroom immediately after eating and following a strict eating routine.
+Additional indicators include anabolic steroid use, excessive time spent exercising at the expense of other activities, heading to the restroom immediately after eating and following a strict eating routine.

 Eating disorders affect an individual's emotional and physical health.
-Many with eating disorders suffer depression, addictions and social withdrawal.
+Many with eating disorders suffer from depression and social withdrawal.
 These men may also experience constipation, electrolyte disorders, irregular heart rate, dental enamel erosion and low levels of testosterone.

 Help is Available

 If you're struggling with your eating, ask for help — even if you don't know if your problem qualifies as an eating disorder.
 If you're concerned that someone you know has an eating disorder, don't ignore it or think it will get better on its own.
-Bring your concern to his attention and ask his opinion, urges Setnick.
+Talk to him about your concerns and ask him for his opinion, Farrell suggests.
 Understand that the primary problem is not food, so simply going on another diet is not the solution.
 The dangerous eating patterns seen with eating disorders are symptoms of psychological problems.

-The health-care team, therefore, should involve mental health, nutrition and medical specialists.
+The health-care team should involve mental health, nutrition and medical specialists.
 If your friend or family member recognizes his eating disorder but doesn't know what to do about it, you can help by offering to look for a specialist.
 If he denies the problem, bring it to his attention again at a later date.
 In the meantime, learn what you can about eating disorders and make an appointment with a specialist to talk over your concerns and to get support.
-Your concern and efforts may just persuade him to take action, adds Setnick.